Researchers Racing to Find Causes — and Cures — for Alzheimer’s Disease

 Is it any wonder we click on headlines touting Alzheimer’s research breakthroughs?

 In searching for new diagnostic methods and treatments for Alzheimer’s, scientists must first identify what causes the disease.
 A major clue may lie in the development of amyloid plaques, protein fragments that accumulate between nerve cells in the brain.
+Dr. Loewenstein and his team are working with the latest advancements in brain-based amyloid and tau that are measured by PET scans, and next generation plasma-based biomarkers.

 That is the goal of a clinical trial being led by Dr. Elizabeth Crocco, director of the Memory Disorders Clinic at the University of Miami Health System.
 She investigates how certain drugs might prevent amyloid build-up in older, high-risk individuals.